edwardbirdlab/BALROG-MON/README.md

 BALROG-MON is a nextflow pipeline built to utilize Q20+ Oxford Nanopore Long-reads to investigate bacterial antimicrobial resistance (AMR) and its mobility from metagenomic samples.
 While looking at AMR is the main goal of BALROG-MON, it also provides subworkflows for many related analyses, such as pathogen detection and metagenomic community analysis of bacteria, viruses and other microorganisms in the sample.

-PLEASE NOTE:
+> [!NOTE]

-- Updates to BALROG-MON may occur periodically to help continually improve the pipeline.
+> Updates to BALROG-MON may occur periodically to help continually improve the pipeline.
 If you have any requests or recommended changes you'd like to see (i.e. usage with other data types), please reach out via email (edwardbirdlab@gmail.com | edwardbird@ksu.edu) or <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>.
+> <br />
+><br />

-- If you experience any trouble or find bugs when running BALROG-MOND, please <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">report issues or bugs</a> and they will be addressed as soon as possible.
+> If you experience any trouble or find bugs when running BALROG-MON, please <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">report issues or bugs</a> and they will be addressed as soon as possible.

 ## Workflow Overview